assafp/pickeez/README.md

 > /users/algo/model/make_all_pending

 > /users/algo/model/get - pass parameter 'user_id' to get that user's model.
+Pass 'limit' to set number of pics to retrieve (default is 100).
+Pass param 'forced_user_id' to force that user_id (and not update 'pending' status or model).

 > POST /users/algo/model/set - pass 'user_id' (string) and 'model' (JSON) parameters to set that model for that user.

 > /albums/algo/get_pending - gets next pending album.

 > POST /albums/algo/remove_pending - removes list of pending albums.

 > /algo/all_pending - debugging route, shows you list of pending albums (but does not update when taking one.)

+> /algo/set_all_as_pending - sets every single existing album as pending.

 Integration example (if you are unfamiliar with cURL, LMK.)